-The West Suffolk Medium Term Financial Strategy (MTFS) that was approved in February 2014 outlines how we will be adopting ways of working that take advantage of new forms of funding, new technologies and new opportunities that are available to councils.
-This will allow us to ensure we can meet the priorities set out in our West Suffolk Strategic Plan 2016-20, and continue to carry out our day-to-day responsibilities within a financially constrained environment.
+This MTFS outlines how we will be adopting ways of working that take advantage of new forms of funding, new technologies and new opportunities that are available to councils.
+This will allow us to ensure we can meet the priorities set out in our West Suffolk Strategic Plan, and continue to carry out our day-to-day responsibilities within a financially constrained environment.
 The vision, priorities and projects set out in the Strategic Plan have shaped and informed real choices about the allocation of resources within our Medium Term Financial Strategy.

 Some of the new ways of working will involve decisions about how this Council invests resources as we continue to have aspirations to be an 'investing authority' in support of the delivery of the West Suffolk councils' strategic priorities, in particular to aid economic growth.
-Many of these key strategic projects are expected to take shape during 2016/17.
+Many of these key strategic projects are already in the feasibility stage and are expected to take shape during 2017/18.

-The Council is also keeping a close eye on the national picture following the parliamentary elections.
-In particular we are actively engaging with our Suffolk colleagues, both in local government and the wider public sector, in the work around devolution of powers to more local levels.
-This potentially could lead to major transformations in the way we work and our involvement ensures we are at the centre of designing these local services so we can develop the financial strategies that supports devolution's sustainability.
+The Council is also keeping a close eye on the national picture In particular we are actively engaging with our Suffolk colleagues, both in local government and the wider public sector, in the work around 100% Business Rates Retention which potentially could lead to major transformations in the way we work, and are funded in the future.